karthikrameshpanaroma/panaromawallet-guides/faq/en/ethereum/when-ethereum-transaction-can-fail.md

-# When Ethereum transaction considered final?
+# When Ethereum transaction can fail?

 You've highlighted two common error reasons for Ethereum transactions: